Picture strip as well as all photographs separately with additional information on the different subjects. Photo series: Waves of energy.

 the frequency of particles

 The third picture shows a close-up of the arm of a crinoid, also called feather stars (class Crinoidea).
 These creatures are often mistaken for plants until they start moving their arms and swim gracefully to settle in a different spot on the reef.
-The arms have feathery pinnules to catch planktonic particles and transport them towards the mouth in the centre of the crinoid.
-As relatives to sea stars, they show the fivefold symmetry though in most crinoids the arms are divided into ten or more.
+The arms have feathery pinnules to catch planktonic particles and transport them toward the mouth in the centre of the crinoid.
+As relatives to sea stars, they show fivefold symmetry though in most crinoids the arms are divided into ten or more.

 and light vibrates

-The fourth picture highlights the link to the sunlit world above the waves, to the sky and the universe beyond.
+The fourth picture highlights the link to the sunlit world above the waves, to the sky, and to the universe beyond.
 We all love watching sunsets and cloud formations but – for photography and in life – we tend to keep the horizon in sight and things straight.
-Changing our point of view as well as the whole way how we perceive and interpret what we see, think and feel, can be tremendously valuable for our personal development.
+Changing our point of view as well as the whole way we perceive and interpret what we see, think, and feel, can be tremendously valuable for our personal development.
 Furthermore, it might turn out most valuable for protecting nature and the world we are living in.
 In the end, everything is connected through energy.

 through space and time